 But how do they get it all done in the time that they have?

 Without a doubt, when it actually comes to doing the marketing doing, most people wearing all the hats in a business leave it all to the end of the week, or worse the weekend.
 Because like the rest of us they’re busy running their businesses right?
 Once you’ve invested in your own skills to make good decisions, you’ll need to be diligent in mapping it into your diary is critical.
-Check out our run down of how long typical marketing tasks take.

 Or, they just fear the mountain-sized job in hand and just keep putting it off.
 See my talk on ‘getting things done’ from the #wmconf16.
 If there’s just one productivity tip you can take away from here, I’d be delighted, so please let me know what you think.